What If I'm In an Accident While Driving for Uber or Lyft?

 The above discussion makes it clear that if you're a rideshare driver, you're likely at serious risk of having limited avenues of recovery if involved in a car accident.
 So before you take the next trip for Lyft or Uber, consider the following options to make sure your rights are protected after an accident.

-If you're involved in a car accident as a rideshare driver, and you have questions about your options and your best path forward, an attorney will have the answers.
-Get tips on finding the right lawyer for you and your case.
+If you're injured in a car accident as a rideshare driver, there's a lot to unpack when it comes to available insurance coverage and the right strategy for making a claim.
+If you have questions about your options and your best path forward, an attorney will have the answers.
+Learn how an attorney can help with a car accident claim and get tips on finding the right lawyer for you and your case.

 Make the Most of Your Claim